-As part of the FPSC's ongoing effort to monitor Universal Service Funds being distributed to ETCs in Florida, staff reviews the Universal Service Administrative Company's (USAC) disbursement database on a monthly basis.
-Because of the rapid growth in Lifeline customers served by VCI, and the FPSC's commitment to monitor Universal Service Funds received by ETCs, staff sent a data request to VCI on May 4, 2007, seeking information on VCI's policies regarding Link-Up and Lifeline.
+As part of our ongoing effort to monitor Universal Service Funds being distributed to ETCs in Florida, our staff reviews the Universal Service Administrative Company's (USAC) disbursement database on a monthly basis.
+Because of the rapid growth in Lifeline customers served by VCI, and this Commission's commitment to monitor Universal Service Funds received by ETCs, a data request was sent to VCI on May 4, 2007, seeking information on VCI's policies regarding Link-Up and Lifeline.
 VCI provided its responses to the data request on June 15, 2007.